rikdekoning/sharepoint/sp-reveal/docs/store-listing.md

 ### ✨ Additional Highlights
 - Works on modern and classic SharePoint forms
 - Detects selected items in list grid views
-- Fast and lightweight — no performance impact
+- Fast and lightweight
 - Supports light and dark mode
-- Fully client-side — does not send or store data
+- Fully client‑side — does not send or store data

 ### 🔒 Privacy & Security